Guinea men's national basketball team

 The Guinea national basketball team represents Guinea in international basketball competitions.
-It is administrated by the Fédération Guinéenne de Basket-Ball (FGBB).
+It is administered by the Fédération Guinéenne de Basket-Ball (FGBB).

 Guinea has played at the AfroBasket six times, with its best performance being a fourth place in 1962.

 History

 Establishment as an African pioneer (1962)

 Guinea was one of five countries that participated at the African Championship 1962 in Cairo, Egypt.

 Guinea's fourth place finish there remains its best result at the AfroBasket.

 Three Afrobasket qualifications in 50 years (1964–2015)

 After the inauguration tournament, Guinea almost completely disappeared from the Afrobasket.

 The only exception was the time 1980–1985 where the team qualified for the Afrobasket on 3 out of 4 occasions.

 Cedric Mansare becomes the leading player (2017–2020)

 For the AfroBasket 2017 qualification, Cedric Mansare made his debut for the team.
 The 35-year-old guard has become the go-to player for Guinea ever since.

 After a surprising Qualifiers campaign, in which they beat former champion and medal contender Senegal, Guinea finished the regional play-off tied with Mali (3–3) in second place, but the Guineans fell short of automatic qualification for the Final Round due to a lower goal-average.
 Senegal and Mali secured automatic, Cape Verde was eliminated, but Guinea was awarded a wild card – along with Rwanda.

 The FIBA AfroBasket 2017 marked Guinea's first appearance in the tournament in more than 32 years.